 In North Carolina, a dog owner is held responsible for the actions of a dog with known vicious tendencies.
 Like many other states, North Carolina has a “one-bite rule.”
 This means that if the owner had no reason to believe that the dog would behave aggressively, he or she may not be held legally responsible for a dog bite injury.
 If, on the other hand, the owner knew the dog had attacked before but still allowed the dog to be near people in a public place, the owner may be considered negligent for failing to protect others from harm.

 Sometimes, owners may be liable even if they have never witnessed their dog bite a person.
 This may be the case if the breed of dog is generally known to be aggressive towards humans or if the dog has previously exhibited aggressive behavior.

-Our Personal Injury Lawyers Can Help With Compensation for Dog Bite Injuries
+Our Goldsboro Dog Bite Lawyers Can Help With Compensation for Dog Bite Injuries

 Claims seeking compensation for dog bite injuries are a form of personal injury case.
 Given that dog bite injuries are most often caused by a dog the victim knows, you may be reluctant to sue the friend, relative or neighbor who owns the dog.
 First consider, however, that many homeowners’ insurance policies cover dog bite injuries.
 In that case, a settlement will be paid by an insurance company – not directly by the person you know.

 Secondly, consider the severity of the injuries you have suffered.
 Dog bite injuries can lead to expensive medical bills, pain and suffering, and many other consequences, both financial and emotional.
 Dog bites can lead to trauma, permanent scarring and illnesses in child victims.
 If you or a loved one has suffered as the result of someone else’s negligence, you deserve full compensation for what occurred.